 We have a strategic position in the CRF field through our intellectual property portfolio and relationship with experts in the neuropsychiatric field.
 We have patents covering two receptor subtypes termed CRF1 and CRF2, and we have pending patent applications on small molecule organic compounds modulating the CRF receptors.
 Our compound, NBI-77860, is a potent, selective, non-peptide CRF1 receptor antagonist as demonstrated in a range of in vitro and in vivo assays as well as human clinical studies.

 Post-Traumatic Stress Disorder.
 Research indicates that clinically depressed patients and patients with anxiety experience dysfunction of the hypothalamic-pituitary-adrenal axis, the system that manages the body’s overall response to stress.
-This amplifies production of CRF and induces the physical effects that are associated with stress that can lead to stress-related disorders such as post-traumatic stress disorder and acute stress disorder.
-According to Datamonitor (2008), there are approximately 7.8 million post-traumatic stress disorder sufferers in the United States.
+This dysfunction amplifies production of CRF, and induces the physical effects that are associated with stress that can lead to stress-related disorders such as post-traumatic stress disorder and acute stress disorder.
+According to National Institute of Mental Health there are approximately eight million post-traumatic stress disorder sufferers in the United States.